aws-samples/aws-iot-smart-wastebin-solution/README.md

 See the [Local Development](docs/LOCAL_DEVELOPMENT.md) guide to get a copy of the project up and running on your local machine for development and testing purposes.

 ### Clean up

+To avoid incurring future charges, please clean up the resources created.

+To make cloud formation stack delete successfully, please carry out below steps first.
+Otherwise stack deletion might fail.
+1. Please delete all the contents from the S3 bucket that was created by cloud formation script to upload sensor readings
+2. On AWS IoT Core Console, choose Things option under Manage section.
+Then press DemoWasteBin thing link.
+3. Choose Certificates tab.
+Then choose each certificate and press detach button.
+4. Follow step 3 by choosing Certificates option under Secure section
+5. Finally Revoke and delete all certificates one by one selecting Revoke and Delete option from Actions drop down under Secure section.

 To remove the stack:

 1. Open the AWS CloudFormation Console.
-1. Choose the *smart-bin-demo-app * project, press "*Delete Stack*" button.
+2. Choose the *smart-bin-demo-app* project, press "*Delete Stack*" button.
-1. Your stack might take some time to be deleted.
+3. Your stack might take some time to be deleted.
 You can track its progress in the "Events" tab.
-1. When it is done, the status changes from "DELETE_IN_PROGRESS" to "DELETE_COMPLETE".
+4. When it is done, the status changes from "DELETE_IN_PROGRESS" to "DELETE_COMPLETE".
 It then disappears from the list.

 ## Security